 Sedation dentistry uses medication to help patients relax or become and remain profoundly relax during dental procedures.

-Sedation dentistry practiced at The Fauchard Center enables patients who may have a low pain threshold, very sensitive teeth, a gag reflex, or moderate-to-severe anxiety the ability to undergo more advanced procedures for teeth and gum health.
+Sedation dentistry enables patients who may have a low pain threshold, very sensitive teeth, a gag reflex, or moderate-to-severe anxiety the ability to undergo more advanced procedures for teeth and gum health.

-Our periodontists have completed the Commission on Dental Accreditation (CODA) program in IV sedation and can use these more complex techniques.
+Dr. Datar has completed the Commission on Dental Accreditation (CODA) approved program in IV sedation and can use these more complex techniques.

 We are able to provide a wide range of sedation dentistry most appropriate for the situation, including: